-Authentic French baguettes uses many different techniques and are one of the most challenging artisan breads to make.
+Authentic French baguettes use many different techniques and are one of the most challenging artisan breads to make.
 The challenge is the shaping using a couche to proof the dough.
-If you don’t have a couche I share how you can make one using a tea-towel.
+If you don’t have a couche I share how you can make one using a tea towel.
 You can also use a baguette tray to rise and bake the baguettes to make things a little easier.
-Difficult as they are, the search to continue to improve your baguette quality is an enjoyable challenge than can go on forever!
+Difficult as they are, the search to continue to improve your baguette quality is an enjoyable challenge that can go on forever!
 This recipe makes 7 small baguettes and takes 16 – 20 hours from start to finish.

 What you need to make authentic baguettes with poolish

 To make this baguette recipe, you’ll need the following equipment:

 Improve Your Baking Skills With My Free Email Course- Sign Up Here!

 - A couche or tea towel